Biofuel in the European Union: European Advanced Biofuels Flightpath

+As of January 1, 2025, the ReFuelEU Aviation regulation (Regulation (EU) 2023/2405) mandates that aviation fuel suppliers at EU airports must ensure that a minimum of 2% of the fuel supplied is Sustainable Aviation Fuel (SAF).
+This blending requirement is set to increase to 6% in 2030 and reach 70% by 2050.

 History

 Germany ranks first in biofuel use in the EU, partly due to the early implementation of such fuel sources.
 Nicolaus August Otto, a German engineer, was one of the first pioneers in biofuel use.
 His early prototypes of combustion engines ran on ethanol in the 1860s.
 Additionally, German inventor and mechanical engineer Rudolf Diesel designed his original diesel engine to run on peanut oil.
 However, due to the discovery of large supplies of oil in the United States, petroleum prices plummeted and the use of biofuels dropped because of the relative ease and cheaper cost of petroleum fuels.
 As the oil industry continued to grow, the start of World War II forced Germany to continue research into alternatives for imported fuel due to strained international relations.
 With the increased pressure for alternative fuel sources, German inventors implemented the use of gasoline along with alcohol derived from potatoes.

 During this same period, the United Kingdom, who now ranks fifth in European biofuel use, also explored alternative fuel use as fuel was crucial for the war, becoming the second country to discover the concept of mixing grain alcohol with petrol.
 However, with the end of the war, interest in biofuels waned.
 A combination of cheap oil from the Persian Gulf and the Middle East and increased geopolitical peace would lead to fewer advancements in alternative fuel sources.

 Between 1973 and 1979 a fuel crisis driven by geopolitical conflict would again revive the need for alternative fuels.
 The Organization of the Petroleum Exporting Countries (OPEC), made substantial cuts in exports to non-OPEC nations leading to severe increases in oil prices, which prompted Europe to renew its search for biofuels.
 These rising prices continued into the twentieth century.
 With the new century came increased environmental consciousness regarding the impact fossil fuels have on the environment.
 The increase in prices, and interest in sustainability lead to unprecedented innovation in the alternative fuel industry.
 Thus biofuels such as ethanol are now used all over the world as an alternative fuel in internal combustion engines.
 While complete substitution is not yet common throughout Europe, countries like Germany have been using E10 fuel (consisting of 10% ethanol) since 2011.
 E10 fuels have replaced the previous E5 fuel, containing 5% ethanol; although this may seem like a slight increase in ethanol use, this increase reflects a more progressive Europe as improvements are being made based primarily upon environmentally conscious efforts, rather than geopolitical or economic pressures.